breun/breun.nl/_posts/2022-01-12-look-mum-i-hacked-the-hacker-at-jfall-2021.markdown

 so I could just grab the token by rewinding the live video feed a bit.
 I logged into GitHub and replaced the token in my GitHub cookie with the one that was just broadcast live, and sure enough: I was now Brian Vermeer on GitHub.
-Two-factor authentication authentication didn't save him, with a valid token you're already past the authentication stage.
+Two-factor authentication didn't save him, with a valid token you're already past the authentication stage.

 Brian was just explaining about [deserialization gadget chains](https://snyk.io/blog/serialization-and-deserialization-in-java/), so I decided to make a [small change](https://github.com/bmvermeer/brianvermeer.nl/commit/bd118c991ddb63b0a7bd788f6b7b926933d411ec) to the repository for his personal website,